saugup-12/devops-kubernetes-ansible-azure/README.md

 ## Why not use any of the existing solutions?
 I found multiple solutions to deploy Kubernetes to different cloud providers, including Azure.
 Some were outdated or incomplete, some were too complicated in my humble opinion.
 The too complicated ones predate the release of "kubeadm". kubeadm seems to become the standard in cluster deployment and makes deployment a lot easier, especially when it comes to certificate management.

+Also, I prefer a solution were I have full overview and control about what happens.
+I want to see the logs while stuff is installed and initialized.
+This means that solutions which put responsibility for all this onto the VM (like only deploying a script which then downloads, installs and configures everything) were not viable candidates for me.
+Setting up and running a Kubernetes cluster has shown too often that things can go wrong and that debugging and intervention is required, something that is a lot simpler when Ansible is used.

 ## Getting started
 Setting up a Kubernetes cluster with this Ansible project consists of multiple steps.

 1. First, you have to create an Azure Resource Group inside of your Azure subscription.
 Please read through the Azure docs or contact your Azure administrator for this.
 2. You need an Azure Service Principal Account and appropriate credentials for the SP.
 Please read through https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/ to figure out how to create one.
 The SP is used to setup the Azure resources with Azure Resource Templates and is also later used by the Kubernetes Cloud Provider to modify resources as needed (e.g. Routing Table entries, Load Balancers, ...)
 3. Please make a copy of azure_creds.env.example, name it azure_creds.env and put your SP credentials into this file.
 You will also need to add the resource group name and resource location.
 4. Please edit group_vars/all to include your custom admin password and your own ssh public key.
 Please also make sure the private key is known to the SSH Agent.
 I will probably automate this part later.
+You also have to choose a globally unique cluster name in "cluster_name"
 5. Before executing anything from this Ansible project, you'll have to source in the Azure credentials:
     ```
     # source ./azure_creds.env